neurobagel/documentation/docs/start.md

 }'
 ```

-??? note "Finer permission control is also"
+??? note "Finer permission control is also possible"

     For simplicity's sake, here we give `"ALL"` permission to the user.
     The Stardog API provide more fine grained permission control.